About Bird & Babe

 Jessica Lipps is a mother and educational advocate who holds both U.S. and Canadian teaching credentials.

 She is currently a Ph.D. candidate in the Faculty of Education at Simon Fraser University, where she uses arts-based research methodologies to explore embodied, contemplative, and narrative ways of knowing within the maternal journey.
-Jessica views the mother as a child’s first teacher—both in utero and beyond—and is passionate about supporting parents in creating homes rooted in care, warmth, and meaningful connection in today’s often overwhelming climate of unintentional disconnection.
+Jessica views the mother as a child’s first teacher—both in utero and beyond—and is passionate about supporting parents in creating homes rooted in care, warmth, and meaningful connection in today’s often overwhelming climate of disconnection and artificial realities.

 Jessica holds a Master’s in Christian Studies and Culture from Regent College (Vancouver) and a Bachelor’s in Education from Trinity International University.
 She is licensed through the Illinois State Board of Education (ISBE), the Teacher Regulation Branch of the British Columbia Ministry of Education and Child Care, and the Teacher Qualification Service (TQS).